pavkids84-dev/cloud-infrastructure-labs/kubernetes/pod-fundamentals-lab.md

 One or More Containers
 ```

-Kubernetes schedules the Pod rather than independently scheduling each container inside the same Pod.
+Kubernetes scheduling operates on the Pod rather than independently scheduling each container inside the same Pod.

 ---